 The Disadvantages of Raised Gardens

-1. Raised Gardens Are Expensive
+1. Raised Garden Beds Are Expensive

-You can’t use any old soil dug up from somewhere, soil in a raised garden needs to be of exceptional quality.
-There’s no room for error; I’ll explain more about this below.
+You can’t use any old soil dug up from somewhere when filling a raised garden bed.
+Instead, the soil must be of exceptional quality.
+There’s no room for error (I’ll explain more about this below).

 2. You Need Exceptional Soil